 CFC's ironically were first used in large quantities because they were thought to be safe and inert (unreactive) chemicals.
 They are a group of chemically similar gases used in refrigeration systems, air conditioners, aerosols, solvents and in the production of some types of packaging.
-Nitrogen oxides are a by-product of fuel burning, the find their way to altitude where they can damage ozone come from jet aircraft exhausts.
+Nitrogen oxides are a by-product of fuel burning, they find their way to altitude where they can damage ozone come from jet aircraft exhausts.

-The actual reactions that destroy ozone are very complicated.
+The reactions that destroy ozone are very complicated.
 They take place on the surface of the ice particles of the Polar Stratospheric Clouds and it takes only a small amount of CFC to destroy an awful lot of ozone.

 Is the ozone hole going to stay over Antarctica?